progress/kendo-ui-builder-samples/README.md

 Collection of sample projects using Kendo UI Builder for OpenEdge.

-## Importing an existing project into Kendo UI Builder
+## Importing an existing project into Kendo UI Builder 2.0

-Existing projects can be imported into Kendo UI Builder using the following steps:
+Existing projects can be imported into Kendo UI Builder using the Import App option in Kendo UI Builder.
-- Open the meta/app.json file in the project folder of the app.
-- Open the workspaces.json file in the Kendo UI Builder install folder.
-- Add an entry to the JSON array in workspaces.json with the following properties *name*, *dir*, and *uniqueID*

-> {
->     "name": "&lt;name&gt;",
->     "dir": "&lt;path-to-project&gt;",
->     "uniqueID": "&lt;uniqueID&gt;"
-> }

-*Example: workspaces.json*
->[
->    {
->        "name": "grid-image",
->        "dir": "C:\\KUIBWork\\grid-image",
->        "uniqueID": "297b3b29-623f-4321-8e07-a799be94126e"
->    },
->    {
->        "name": "form-with-crud",
->        "dir": "C:\\KUIBWork\\form-with-crud",
->        "uniqueID": "ff869a5c-6d0a-40a0-b190-d591a10a2d30"
->    }
->]
+Once the application is imported use the migrate option to update the metadata.
+Custom code should be migrated manually.

 ## Running the sample apps

 Kendo UI Builder apps can be run in several ways:
-- Using the Preview and Build option in Kendo UI Builder
+- Using the Preview option in Kendo UI Builder
-- Using the &lt;project&gt;/start-web-apps.bat script to run the grunt
+- Using "npm start" from the app/ folder and accessing the app at http://localhost:4200
-- Deploying the build-output/debug folder tto a web server and accessing index.html
+- Using Publish in Kendo UI Builder to create the build-output/debug or build-output/release folder, copy the folder to a web server and accessing index.html

+Notes:
+* This repository does not include the app/node_modules folder nor the build-output folder (optional in Kendo UI Builder 2.0).
+    - Use Generate or Preview in Kendo UI Builder to create the app/node_modules folder.
+    - Use Publish to create the build-output folder for get a static version of the app with a debug or a release version.
+    - Alternatively, you can use "npm install" from the app/ folder to download the modules needed during development.

 ## Changing the Data Source